-The Iron Pillar of Delhi is a nearly 24-ft. iron pillar that is located in the Quwwat-ul Mosque.
-It weighs more than 6 tons and is made of 98% wrought iron.
-It is thought that the Iron Pillar of Delhi was crafted using forge welding.
-The pillar is ornate, but hardly awe-inspiring, unless one knows just how long and mysterious the history of it is.
+The Iron Pillar of Delhi is nearly 24 feet tall and located in the Quwwat-ul Mosque at Mehrauli in Delhi, India.
+It weighs more than 6 tons and made of 98% wrought iron.
+It is thought that the pillar was crafted using forge welding.
+The pillar is ornate, but hardly awe-inspiring unless one knows just how long and mysterious the history of it is.

 The Quwwat-ul Mosque dates back to 1192.
 It stands around the Iron Pillar in ruins, giving away its great age.
-The mosque is a relic of an Islamic India, long-standing, but not long past.
-The Iron Pillar dates back even further than the ruined Islamic building, which surrounds it, but the iron pillar gives away nothing of its age on first glance.
-It was forged 1,600 years ago (sometime in the 300s) and moved to Delhi roughly 1,000 years ago, before the mosque was built.
+The mosque is a relic of an Islamic India.
+The Iron Pillar dates back even further than the ruined Islamic building that surrounds it.
+But the iron pillar gives away nothing of its age at first glance.
+It was forged 1,600 years ago (sometime in the 300s) and moved to Delhi roughly 1,000 years ago before the mosque was built.

 An iron pillar that old should have fallen to dust and blown away with the breeze long before now.
 Nonetheless, the Hindu-made pillar stands strong above the Islamic ruins which will fall to dust long before the pillar does.

 According to a popular translation of the Brahmi script upon the Iron Pillar of Delhi, the pillar was made for a king.
 The king is presumably of the Gupta period, given the era of its creation.
 It was also made to honor one of the most important Hindu gods – Vishnu.
 For which Gupta king the Iron Pillar was made for is not made clear in the inscription.
 However, it is widely believed that the inscription refers to King Chandragupta II who reigned from circa 375 to 415 CE.

 J. F. Fleet’s 1888 translation of the inscription reads: